 Where a Tranche of Covered Bonds is rated, the applicable rating(s) will be specified in the relevant Final Terms.
-Whether or not each credit rating applied for in relation to a relevant Tranche of Covered Bonds will be: (1) issued or endorsed by a credit rating agency established in the EEA and registered under the CRA Regulation or by a credit rating agency which is certified under the CRA Regulation; and/or (2) issued or endorsed by a credit rating agency established in the UK and registered under the UK CRA Regulation or by a credit rating agency which is certified under the UK CRA Regulation, will, in each case, be disclosed in the Final Terms.
-In general, European-regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the EEA and registered under the CRA Regulation or (1) the rating is provided by a credit rating agency not established in the EEA but is endorsed by a credit rating agency not established in the EEA which is certified under the CRA Regulation.
-In general, UK-regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the UK and registered under the UK CRA Regulation or (1) the rating is provided by a credit rating agency not established in the UK but is endorsed by a credit rating agency established in the UK and registered under the UK CRA Regulation or (2) the rating is provided by a credit rating agency not established in the UK which is certified under the UK CRA Regulation or (2) the rating is provided by a credit rating agency not established in the UK which is certified under the UK CRA Regulation.
+Whether or not each credit rating applied for in relation to a relevant Tranche of Covered Bonds will be: (1) issued or endorsed by a credit rating agency established in the EEA and registered under the CRA Regulation or by a credit rating agency which is certified under the CRA Regulation; and/or (2) issued or endorsed by a credit rating agency established in the UK and registered under the UK CRA Regulation or by a credit rating agency which is certified under the UK CRA Regulation or by a credit rating agency which is certified under the UK CRA Regulation, will, in each case, be disclosed in the Final Terms.
+In general, European-regulated investors are restricted from using a rating for regulatory purposes if such rating is provided by a credit rating agency on established in the EEA but is endorsed by a credit rating agency not established in the EEA and registered under the CRA Regulation.
+In general, UK-regulated investors are restricted from using a rating for regulatory purposes if such rating agency established in the EEA and registered under the CRA Regulation.
+In general, UK-regulated investors are restricted from using a rating for regulatory purposes if such rating is provided by a credit rating is not issued by a credit rating agency not established in the UK and registered under the UK CRA Regulation or (1) the rating is provided by a credit rating is provided by a credit rating agency we stablished in the UK and registered under the UK CRA Regulation or (1) the rating agency purposes if such rating is provided by a credit rating agency not established in the UK and registered under the UK CRA Regulation or (1) the rating is provided by a credit rating agency established in the UK and registered under the UK CRA Regulation or (2) the rating is provided by a credit rati